Wha'll be King but Charlie?: Meaning

-"Wha'll" is a Scots way of saying "who'll" (who will).
-The song references Bonnie Prince Charlie, Stuart pretender to the crown.
+"Wha'll" is the Scots word for "who'll" (who will).
+The song references Bonnie Prince Charlie, the son of James Francis Edward Stuart and from 1766 a Stuart pretender to the crown of England, Scotland and Ireland.
 Prince Charlie traveled to Scotland to lead the Jacobite rising of 1745, which would prove to be the last Jacobite military attempt to capture the throne.
 After losing the Battle of Culloden, Prince Charlie fled to the remote peninsula of Moidart, from which, with a handful of leading Jacobites, he fled to exile in France.